kaisenlinux/manpages-dev/packages/sfill.md

        sfill [-f] [-i] [-I] [-l] [-l] [-v] [-z] directory/mountpoint

 DESCRIPTION
        sfill  is designed to delete data which lies on available diskspace on mediums in a secure manner which can not be recovered by thiefs, law enforcement or other threats.
-The wipe algo‐ rithm is based on the paper "Secure Deletion of Data from Magnetic and Solid-State Memory" presented at the 6th Usenix Security Symposium by Peter Gutmann, one of the leading  civilian cryptographers.
+The wipe algorithm is based on the paper "Secure Deletion of Data from Magnetic and Solid-State Memory" presented at the 6th Usenix Security Symposium by Peter Gutmann, one of the  leading civilian cryptographers.

        The secure data deletion process of sfill goes like this: